-To add a user to the <Real User Monitor engine root directory>\ conf\resolver\Login\Users.csv file, edit the file, and enter the user's login name in the first column and the user's real name in the second column.
+An empty name translation file called UserLoginNames.csv is located in the <Real User Monitor engine root directory>\conf\resolver directory.
+To add a user for name translation, edit the file and enter the user's login name in the first column and the user's real name in the second column.